vitorheidrich/q2-srs/README.md

 To see the full options of each command run `qiime srs SRS --help` or `qiime srs SRScurve --help`.

+We also encourage you to explore the '[SRS Shiny app]()', that is specifically designed for q2-srs users.

 ### Normalizing your data using SRS
 In the following examples we are going to use the ASV table (DADA2 output) from the Moving Pictures [tutorial](https://docs.qiime2.org/2020.8/tutorials/moving-pictures/).
 This table is summarized below:
 <!---INCLUDE OUTPUT--->